Barry Sadler: Death of Lee Emerson Bellamy

-On December 1, 1978, at about 11 p.m., Sadler killed a country music songwriter named Lee Emerson Bellamy with one gunshot to the head.
+On December 1, 1978, around 11 pm, Sadler shot a country music songwriter named Lee Emerson Bellamy, who would die the next day.
 The shooting was the culmination of a month-long dispute the men had concerning Darlene Sharpe, who was Bellamy's former girlfriend, and Sadler's lover at the time.
-Bellamy made many harassing telephone calls to Sadler and Sharpe, had one violent confrontation in a Nashville bar's parking lot, and threatened both their lives.
+Bellamy made many harassing telephone calls to Sadler and Sharpe, had a violent confrontation in a Nashville bar's parking lot, and threatened both their lives.

-On the night in question, Bellamy made several harassing telephone calls, including one to the Natchez Trace Restaurant where Sadler and Sharpe were having dinner and drinks with two friends.
-That resulted in Sadler asking a bartender to telephone the police, who never responded.
+On the night in question, Bellamy made several threatening telephone calls, including one to the Natchez Trace Restaurant where Sadler and Sharpe were having dinner and drinks with two friends.
+This resulted in Sadler asking a bartender to telephone the police, who never responded.
 Bellamy later went to Sharpe's apartment complex and knocked on the door.
 Sadler exited through a side door.
 On seeing Sadler, Bellamy fled to his van.
-It was at that time, Sadler testified, that he saw a flash of metal.
+Then, Sadler testified, he saw a flash of metal.
 Believing it to be a gun, he fired one shot.
-The bullet struck Bellamy right between the eyes, and he died several hours later in a Nashville hospital.
-It turned out that Bellamy was unarmed.
+The bullet struck Bellamy between the eyes, and he died several hours later in a Nashville hospital.
+Bellamy turned out to be unarmed.
 According to court records, Sadler had then placed a handgun in Bellamy's van, presumably to strengthen his claim of self-defense.
-After a plea bargain, on June 1, 1979, Sadler was convicted of voluntary manslaughter for the death of Bellamy, and sentenced to from 4 to 5 years in prison.
+After a plea bargain, on June 1, 1979, Sadler was convicted of voluntary manslaughter for the death of Bellamy, and sentenced to four to five years in prison.
 His legal team worked to lower the sentence, which a judge reduced to just 30 days in the county workhouse.
 He served 28 days.
 Sadler was sued for wrongful death by Bellamy's stepson, and was ordered to pay compensation of about $10,000.